ChrisJAdamek/cryptoTools/README.md

 ### BUCKS
 Completing Levels 0 to 3  will credit you with BUCKS - a (ficticious) currency in the form of an [ERC20 token](contracts/token/TDERC20.cairo).

-### CryptoTool NFT
+### cryptoTool NFT
-Completing Level 1 will also credit you with a cryptoTool NFT - a proof of (fictitious) employment credential in the form of an ERC-721 token.
+Completing Level 1 will also credit you with a cryptoTool NFT - a (fictitious) proof of employment with Crypto Tools Pty Ltd in the form of an ERC-721 token.

 ## Level 0 - Opening the Tool Box
-Install mobile versions of Metamask and Discord from the Android or iOS App Stores.
+You want to apply for a role with Crypto Tools Pty Ltd.  Employees need their own tools.
+Install the mobile versions of 'Metamask' and 'Discord' from the Android or iOS App Stores.

 Tools and Tasks: